Skip to main content

 Scouts can move up to Explorers anytime between age 13½ and 14½.
 This core flexibility in the age ranges means that young people could move up with a small group of friends, which may help them feel more comfortable.

-Extra flexibility is sometimes needed to support young people with additional needs; find out more about section flexibility as well as further practical information on our inclusion and diversity pages.
+Extra flexibility is sometimes needed to support young people with additional needs; find out more about section flexibility as well as further practical information on our equity, diversity and inclusion pages.

 Support young people to complete their Moving On Award, which involves them going to both Scouts and Explorers for at least three weeks.
 This helps them make friends and get used to how things will work in their new section.